Origins of the Quonset Hut

 Uses and Applications

-As Quonset huts originated out of necessity for the US Navy, they obviously had numerous military uses.
+As Quonset huts originated out of necessity for the US Navy, they had numerous military uses.
 Quonset huts have been used as barracks, latrines and even postwar housing.
 Aside from military uses, Quonset huts have also been used both for residential and business buildings.

 How We’ve Optimized the Quonset Hut Design